rafifn/CRUD/README.md

 - and then run localhost:3000 at your browser
 - Email: bot@example.com && Password: bot

-NB: I'm sorry, method post, put, delete not finished
+NB: I'm sorry, edit function not finished